surya123866/transactions-statistics/README.md

 ##APIs Used

-###Transactions Listing API
+##Transactions Listing API
-**Endpoint**: /api/transactions
+--**Endpoint**: /api/transactions
-**Methods**: GET
+--**Methods**: GET
-**Parameters**:
+--**Parameters**:
-**month**: The selected month (1-12).
+--**month**: The selected month (1-12).
-**search**: (Optional) Text to search in title, description, or price.
+--**search**: (Optional) Text to search in title, description, or price.
-**page**: The page number for pagination.
+--**page**: The page number for pagination.

-#Transactions Statistics API
+##Transactions Statistics API
-Endpoint: /api/transactions/stats
+--**Endpoint**: /api/transactions/stats
-Methods: GET
+--**Methods**: GET
-Parameters:
+--**Parameters**:
-month: The selected month (1-12).
+--**month**: The selected month (1-12).

-###Transactions Bar Chart API
+##Transactions Bar Chart API
-Endpoint: /api/transactions/chart
+--**Endpoint**: /api/transactions/chart
-Methods: GET
+--**Methods**: GET
-Parameters:
+--**Parameters**:
-month: The selected month (1-12).
+--**month**: The selected month (1-12).
-Components

-###Month Selector
+##Month Selector
-A dropdown component to select the month.
+--A dropdown component to select the month.
 The selected month affects the data displayed in the table, statistics, and chart.

-###Transactions Table
+##Transactions Table
-A table component that lists transactions with pagination and search functionality.
+--A table component that lists transactions with pagination and search functionality.

-###Statistics Box
+##Statistics Box
-Displays total sales amount, total sold items, and total unsold items for the selected month.
+--Displays total sales amount, total sold items, and total unsold items for the selected month.

 ###Bar Chart
-Displays a bar chart representing the price range and number of items within that range for the selected month.
+--Displays a bar chart representing the price range and number of items within that range for the selected month.

 ##Usage
-Select a month from the dropdown to filter data by month.
+-- Select a month from the dropdown to filter data by month.
-Use the search box to filter transactions by title, description, or price.
+-- Use the search box to filter transactions by title, description, or price.
-Navigate through transaction pages using the "Next" and "Previous" buttons.
+-- Navigate through transaction pages using the "Next" and "Previous" buttons.
-View the updated statistics and bar chart based on the selected month.
+-- View the updated statistics and bar chart based on the selected month.

-Contributing
+**Contributing**
-Contributions are welcome!
+--Contributions are welcome!
 Please fork the repository and create a pull request with your changes.